kodavaliDivyaSri2000/Samples_Divya-Git-/README.md

 # Samples_Divya-Git-
-This is an example repository for Git tutorials
+This is an example repository for Git practice
+Just for learning